frankra/db2-trab-ga/readme.md

 		TODO: Find an easy and smart way of 'deploying' the front-end files to the back-end package.
 Maybe Manven or Grunt could do the job.

+	4. Entities and Relationships:

+		USER has [0..n] MEMBERS as Members of Groups - MEMBER has USER_ID as Foreign Key

+		MEMBER_GROUP has [0..n] MEMBERS as Group Members - MEMBER has GROUP_ID as Foreign Key